Run GPT‑OSS‑120B on Strix Halo (Ubuntu 25.04) — 40 tok/s, no containers

 Add AMDGPU & ROCm (preview) APT repos

 - Add keys and repositories for both components and a preference to prefer them over the distribution packages.
 You can browse for newer releases here and here.
+NOTE: Updated to ‘7.0.1‘ and ‘30.10.1‘ in the apt sources.
+You may choose to use the older .list format, if you originally used AMD’s package to setup the repositories, as it will use the legacy .list apt format during updates.
+You can always use

-# Key (/etc/apt/keyrings for user managed vs. /usr/share/keyrings where packages deploy) curl -fsSL https://repo.radeon.com/rocm/rocm.gpg.key \ | sudo gpg --dearmor -o /etc/apt/keyrings/rocm.gpg # AMDGPU 30.10_rc1 echo 'deb [arch=amd64,i386 signed-by=/etc/apt/keyrings/rocm.gpg] https://repo.radeon.com/amdgpu/30.10_rc1/ubuntu noble main' \ | sudo tee /etc/apt/sources.list.d/amdgpu.list # ROCm 7.0_rc1 echo 'deb [arch=amd64 signed-by=/etc/apt/keyrings/rocm.gpg] https://repo.radeon.com/rocm/apt/7.0_rc1 noble main' \ | sudo tee /etc/apt/sources.list.d/rocm.list # apt preferences echo 'Package: * Pin: release o=repo.radeon.com Pin-Priority: 600' \ | sudo tee /etc/apt/preferences.d/rocm-pin-600 sudo apt update
+# Key (/etc/apt/keyrings for user managed vs. /usr/share/keyrings where packages deploy) curl -fsSL https://repo.radeon.com/rocm/rocm.gpg.key \ | sudo gpg --dearmor -o /etc/apt/keyrings/rocm.gpg # AMDGPU 30.10 echo 'Types: deb URIs: https://repo.radeon.com/amdgpu/30.10.1/ubuntu/ Suites: noble Components: main Signed-By: /etc/apt/keyrings/rocm.gpg' \ | sudo tee /etc/apt/sources.list.d/amdgpu.sources # ROCm 7.0_rc1 echo 'Types: deb URIs: https://repo.radeon.com/rocm/apt/7.0.1/ Suites: noble Components: main Signed-By: /etc/apt/keyrings/rocm.gpg' \ | sudo tee /etc/apt/sources.list.d/rocm.sources # apt preferences echo 'Package: * Pin: release o=repo.radeon.com Pin-Priority: 600' \ | sudo tee /etc/apt/preferences.d/rocm-pin-600 sudo apt update

-Install the graphics + compute stack (no compiling)
+Install the Graphics + Compute Stack (no compiling)

 Secure Boot note: During DKMS install you’ll set a one‑time MOK password and enroll it on the next reboot so the kernel can load signed modules.

-# AMDGPU kernel bits + userspace sudo apt install amdgpu-dkms amdgpu # ROCm runtime sudo apt install rocm rocminfo
+# AMDGPU kernel bits + userspace sudo apt install amdgpu-dkms # ROCm runtime sudo apt install rocm rocminfo

 DKMS will build kernel modules for you (okay, so technically there is some compiling and linking here, but none initiated by the user).
 The rocm install pulls in a bunch of math libs and runtime packages. (rocblas rocsparse rocfft rocrand miopen-hip rocm-core hip-runtime-amd rocminfo rocm-hip-libraries)

-It took me a minute to realize 30.10_rc1 is newer than 6.4.3/latest and is also aligned with 7.0_rc1 As shown below, the cli outputs the version 6.14.14 for both.
+It took me a minute to realize 30.10_rc1 is newer than 6.4.3/latest and is also aligned with 7.0_rc1.
+As shown below, the cli outputs the version 6.14.14 for both.
+I have included this diagram from the AMD ROCm blog to show how the ROCm Toolkit and Instinct Driver (amdgpu) now evolve on separate paths.

 imac@ai2:~$ dkms status amdgpu/6.14.14-2193512.24.04, 6.14.0-29-generic, x86_64: installed imac@ai2:~$ modinfo amdgpu | head -n 2 filename: /lib/modules/6.14.0-29-generic/updates/dkms/amdgpu.ko.zst version: 6.14.14 imac@ai2:~$ rocminfo | head -n 1 ROCk module version 6.14.14 is loaded imac@ai2:~$ apt show rocm-libs -a Package: rocm-libs Version: 7.0.0.70000-17~24.04 Priority: optional Section: devel Maintainer: ROCm Dev Support <rocm-dev.support@amd.com> Installed-Size: 13.3 kB Depends: hipblas (= 3.0.0.70000-17~24.04), hipblaslt (= 1.0.0.70000-17~24.04), hipfft (= 1.0.20.70000-17~24.04), hipsolver (= 3.0.0.70000-17~24.04), hipspars> Homepage: https://github.com/RadeonOpenCompute/ROCm Download-Size: 1,056 B APT-Sources: https://repo.radeon.com/rocm/apt/7.0_rc1 noble/main amd64 Packages Description: Radeon Open Compute (ROCm) Runtime software stack

-Kernel & memory tunables
+Kernel & Memory Tunables

 Strix Halo’s iGPU uses RDNA3.5 and can use GTT to dynamically allocate system memory to the GPU.
 However, oversizing the GTT window could affect stability.
 It might also trigger OOM issues if the system lacks enough memory.
-I have not tried to load anything large enough to cause this, but if you are curious about seeing oom-kill in your kernel logs, it can be triggered with memtest_vulkan.
+I have not tried to load anything large enough to cause this, but if you are curious about seeing oom-kill in your kernel logs, it can be triggered with memtest_vulkan on this platform.
 The AMD docs show a couple of environment variables that appear to control thresholds for GTT allocations to prevent this.
 Limited testing has shown these, when enabled and using GTT, can prevent model loading when there is memory pressure.

 a) Low VRAM, High GTT

 The VRAM is set to 512MB in the BIOS and GTT is set to 105GB in the kernel parameters.
-The 105GB value is based on an observation by Jeff Geerling.
-I have not tested potential unstabilities at higher values.
-However allocating more could help run even larger models.
+The 105GB value is based on an observation by Jeff Geerling about potential unstability with higher values.
+As of 9/14/25 we are running 128000M of GTT memory (amdttm.pages_limit=32768000 amdttm.page_pool_size=32768000).
+GTT at 105GB is enough to load a top ten coding model (#6 on 9/14/25) like GLM-4.5-Air-GGUF with 6bit quantization in Lemonade today.

 sudo vi /etc/default/grub # GTT to 105GB: GRUB_CMDLINE_LINUX="transparent_hugepage=always numa_balancing=disable amdttm.pages_limit=27648000 amdttm.page_pool_size=27648000" sudo update-grub imac@ai2:~$ sudo dmesg | egrep "amdgpu: .*memory" [ 3.375071] [drm] amdgpu: 512M of VRAM memory ready [ 3.375074] [drm] amdgpu: 108000M of GTT memory ready.